alainchiasson/ansible-pull/README.md

 This is a simple test for ansible pull to see what works:

+On the machine it is required to have Ansible, Git and dependancies.

+## Local Vagrant setup

 - For this repo.
 - Clone the new repo localy
 - cd in the directory